AlbertGubau/S2_SCAV/README.md

 ## Task 4 (mono_stereo.py)
 This script is able to convert a video audio track from mono to stereo and vice-versa.

+## Task 5 (all_in_one.py)
+This script is able to show an interactive menu where you can select the exercise that you want to execute.